eunsil04/eunsil04/README.md

 ### About Me 😁:

-- 👩‍💻 I'm a AI Software Developer focused on AI/ML
+- 👩‍💻 I'm a Undergraduate Student studying AI Software
 - 🤝 I'm looking to collaborate and learn from others 😊

 <a></a>